bKiraly/Seating-arrangements/seats.md

 The condition is fulfilled for an arbitrary arrangement of these guests, independent of the arrangement of the priority seats, so we have 29! possibilities to arrange the normal guests.

 Since the two arrangements are independent from oneother, we have to multiply them to get the total number of favorable cases.
-In this case that would be 10!*29!.
+In this case that would be 10!\*29!.

-Finally we devide the number of favorable cases with the number of non-favorable cases to get 10!*29!/38!
+Finally we devide the number of favorable cases with the number of non-favorable cases to get 10!\*29!/38!

 See image for arrangement.

 [![Graphical representation](seats.png)](seats.svg)

+This is approximately 6.13\*10^-8, **far** less than 0.1%.

 Q.E.D.